-Deputy Commissioner Christy Gutherz oversees the division, which consists of:
+Deputy Commissioner Nathan Blevins oversees this division which consists of:

-The Mission of the Mississippi Department of Corrections is to provide and promote public safety through efficient and effective offender custody, care, control and treatment consistent with sound correctional principles and constitutional standards.
+The Mission of the Mississippi Department of Corrections is to enhance public safety by providing safe and secure facilities, effective supervision, and rehabilitative services that transform lives.

 MISSION STATEMENT FOR TRANSITIONAL CENTERS